R2Northstar/NorthstarDocs/docs/Modding/guides/scripting/custommenus.md

 ]
 ```

-We need a new callback that\'s run after all menus are initialized to
-add any footers to them.
-Create the global function
-`AddCustomMenuFooter` in `custom_menu.nut` like this:
+We need a new callback that's run after all menus are initialized to add any footers to them.
+Create the global function `AddCustomMenuFooter` in `custom_menu.nut` like this:

 ```
 void function AddCustomMenuFooter()